-ORLANDO, Fla. — One of the hidden dangers at Central Florida’s beaches is rip currents.
+ORLANDO, Fla. — One of the hidden dangers at Florida’s beaches is rip currents.

-- Rip current speed can exceed 6 mph
+- Rip currents are narrow channels of swift moving water and can exceed 6 mph

 Rip currents are narrow channels of swift moving water.
 The speed of the water can exceed 6 mph, which is faster than an Olympic swimmer, and the length of rip currents may be just as long as a football field offshore.

 Rip currents can form at any time, and they typically develop when the weather is calm.
 They are generally the strongest at low tide.